Applicita/Modern.CSharp.Templates/src/Uno-Markup2/AppProjectFolderName.Presentation/Readme.md

 To start working with the C# Markup 2 project, follow these steps:

-1. Copy all `<TargetFrameworks ... />` elements from `AppProjectFolderName.csproj` to `AppProjectFolderName.Presentation.csproj` project file; they should have the same target frameworks
+1. In `AppProjectFolderName.Presentation.csproj`, replace the `<TargetFrameworks ... />` elements with the `<TargetFrameworks ... />` elements from `AppProjectFolderName.csproj`; both projects should have the same target frameworks
-   (by default the C# Markup 2 project targets all platforms supported by Uno).
+   (the generated C# Markup 2 project targets all platforms supported by Uno).

 2. To quickly try out the C# Markup 2 `Example`, add it to your navigation.
    If you are using `Uno.Extensions.Navigation`, you can do this in `App.cs`:

    At the top, add: